BenRogersWPG/WebSearch/README.md

 Enable the Web Search extension to use default values.
 Disabling this will favor your own custom search engines list entered in `webSearch.searchEngines`.

-### `webSearch.searchEngine`

-**DEPRECIATED** Single search engine to use for the Web Search extension.
-Replaced by `webSearch.searchEngines`, allowing you to add multiple search engines.
-*Will be removed in future version some time.*

 ## Future Development Ideas and To-dos 📝

 - If selected text is a URL, open it directly or run it through PageSpeed Insights